 Whether you love to be in the water or on top of it, these are the best water activities when visiting Aruba!
 My personal favorites are #18 and #22.

 - Go snorkeling in Aruba!
 There are plenty of tours available throughout the island.
 Or, you can bring your own snorkel gear and go when and where you want!
-My favorite spot is Malmok Beach.
+My favorite spot is Malmok Beach (which is coincidentally also where one of the best boutique hotels in Aruba are located, too).

 - Try an underwater scooter tour.
 It’s like snorkeling but with more depth!